rueckstiess/mtools/INSTALL.md

 scripts and set everything up.
 You should now be able to use all the scripts directly from the command line.

+If you want to contribute to mtools development or test beta and release candidate versions, you should install mtools in "development mode".
+Instead of the last command, run

+    sudo python setup.py develop

+More information about switching to development mode can be found on the page [mtools Development Mode](https://github.com/rueckstiess/mtools/wiki/mtools-Development-Mode).

 Except for external dependencies like pymongo (required for mlaunch) or matplotlib (required for mplotqueries), mtools is now setup and ready to be used.

 ### Additional Dependencies